denzel-afk/ChatLogAnnotators/README.md

 and do not forget to fill in the secrets on the github settings before you push it on your github again.

 That will be it for the deployment settings.
+If you have any enquiries, please contact `denzeledanbanget@gmail.com` as the email of the first developer.